Expanding the possibilities

 From 2000-2004, under the direction of Franco Boni, the Festival made significant changes in order to further distinguish itself as a unique and integral part of the Toronto theatre community.
 The most significant change was the gradual transition from a lottery system to a fully juried Festival.

-These changes were instrumental in raising the calibre of work so that SummerWorks is now the Ontario’s premier festival of cutting-edge, exciting, professional theatre.
-It is the breeding ground for the mainstage shows of the future and the hub for Toronto’s most dynamic, dedicated performance professionals.
+These changes were instrumental in raising the calibre of work, positioning SummerWorks as Canada’s premier festival of cutting-edge, exciting, professional theatre.
+It is the breeding ground for dynamic theatre productions of the future and the hub for Toronto’s most dynamic, dedicated performance professionals.

 In 2015, Rubenfeld also initiated Progress, an International Festival of Performance and Ideas.
 Operating under the umbrella of a unique collaborative curatorial model, a rotating group of Toronto-based arts organizations present groundbreaking work from around the world that responds to considerations of what “progress” can mean to Canada’s performance ecology.
-The Festival is presented each February in partnership with The Theatre Centre.
+The Festival was presented each February in partnership with The Theatre Centre, for five editions.

 Another key shift, beginning with the 2018 Festival, was the waiving of all artist participation fees, followed by a move to a guaranteed artist fee model in 2020, as part of SummerWorks’ deep commitment to removing barriers to participation for artists.